theboringdotapp/unsubscriber/README.md

 ## Usage

-1. **Login**: Click "Login with Google" and authorize the application
+1. **Login**: Click "Login with Google" and authorize the application with read-only access
 2. **Scan Inbox**: Click "Scan Inbox Now" to find subscription emails
 3. **Select Emails**: Check the emails you want to unsubscribe from
 4. **Unsubscribe**: Click "Unsubscribe" to process your selections
 5. **Manual Actions**: For links requiring manual interaction, follow the provided instructions
+6. **Optional Archiving**: Enable archiving functionality by granting additional permissions when prompted

 ## Limitations